-For decades, the New York City District Council of Carpenters was seen as a carousel of leader-turned-criminals.
+For decades, the New York City District Council of Carpenters was seen as a carousel of leaders-turned-criminals.

 Between 1982 and 2013, five of the organization’s top leaders were removed or resigned for crimes ranging from bribery to embezzlement.
 Theodore Maritas’ tenure met the grisliest end: On the eve of his trial on mob-related extortion charges in 1982, the former union head disappeared.
 He was never found, but his wallet was discovered a few days later in a shallow part of the East River near the Throgs Neck Bridge.